 And I grow so weary at the sound of screams

 Have grown so tired of the same old thing.

 The whole production is a testament to strangeness and originality.
 How much time do you allow for appreciating the little things in film?
 Take some time with The Nightmare Before Christmas.
-It’s a gorgeous movie from a design standpoint, and seemless, technically amazing in its craft.
-No strings attached, you don’t see the hands of the artists unless you want to peak behind the curtains.
+It’s a gorgeous movie from a design standpoint, and seamless, technically amazing in its craft.
+No strings attached, you don’t see the hands of the artists unless you want to peek behind the curtains.
 You can watch it and be swept up in the incredibly efficient storytelling (76 minutes) without wondering how they make clay models look like they are talking (moving their lips) effectively.
-Howver, when you’v seen it twenty times and that question persists, perhaps it’s time to investigate.
+However, when you’ve seen it twenty times and that question persists, perhaps it’s time to investigate.
 I’m sure there’s some “Making of” featurette I could watch.

 Danny Elfman’s soundtrack is pretty iconic and it, like the film, is a major part of an entire counterculture.
-It’s to the goths what Easy Rider and its soundtrack was to hippies.
+It’s to the goths what Easy Rider and its soundtrack were to hippies.

 Strong and dependable start to my Christmas movie viewing.

 -Walter Tyrone Howard-